FMMT666/433M83Octave/doc/usage.md

 #### asFindSamplesByTime()

-  Finds the index of a sample by time.
+  Finds indices of samples by time.
   For a given sample time ts, a signal only contains discrete time-value samples at n*ts.
   This functions searches the nearest, lowest sample position that matches the given time sTim.